stevana/elastically-scalable-thread-pools/README.md

 ![](img/elastically-scalable-thread-pools-1.0-0.0-0.0.svg)

-A P-controller only focuses on the *now*.
+A P-controller only focuses on the *present*.
 In order to smooth things out we introduce the integral part, i.e. a PI-controller.
 The integral part takes the *past* into account.
 We see now that the worker count stabilises at 28: